What that actually means in practice

 2. They ignore external validation

 AI systems do not only read your website.
-They evaluate the broader web around your brand.
-If your claims are only visible on your own domain, they are weaker than claims repeated and reinforced by trusted external sources.
+They read the broader web around your brand.
+If your claims live only on your own domain, they count for less than claims repeated and reinforced by trusted outside sources.

 -